OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 ## What are the next steps

 Subsequent milestones would likely focus on delivering steps to automate other Octopus resources that can be hard to manage at scale.
-These may include resources like tenants, targets, library variable sets etc.
+These may include resources like certificates, targets etc.

 ## When are these features being delivered